-A boil (furuncle) is a pus-filled bump in the skin that is caused by a bacterial .
-It’s a bit like a very big yellow pimple, but it’s deeper in the skin and hurts a lot more.
+A boil (furuncle) is a pus-filled bump in the skin that is caused by a bacterial infection.
+It is a bit like a very big yellow pimple, but it’s deeper in the skin and hurts a lot more.

 Boils develop when a hair follicle and the surrounding tissue become infected.
 Hair follicles consist of one hair, the root of the hair, a sebaceous gland and a small muscle that can pull the hair up, making it stand on end.
 Hair follicle inflammations are sometimes also referred to as “deep folliculitis” or “perifolliculitis.”